aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - While enemies are affected by more Damage Over Time than their total Life, you deal x [60 - 80%] increased Burning damage to them. x1

 # Chest 3 - Ancestral Legendary Aspect
+- Casting Ice Armor makes you Unstoppable and grants 10% bonus Armor for [3.0 - 5.0] seconds. x1
 - Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance. x2
 - Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds. x3
 - Deal [15 - 25%] increased damage while you have a Barrier active. x2